 We will be using the ZOOM app for our online sessions.
 If you’ve never used ZOOM before don’t worry, we will send you full instructions for downloading and using the app when you book.
 The ZOOM app is free to download and you will not need a paying account to take part.
 You can use ZOOM on most devices, we recommend using your PC or laptop for the best view of the presentations.

 We will be recording some elements of this workshop and they will be made available as downloadable videos via a Google Drive link – for you to enjoy again after the workshop has concluded.

 Booking Your Ticket

 Booking is easy.
-We have have an integrated facility to book your ticket at the bottom of this page.
-Your ticket will be added to the main shopping cart on this website allowing you to use the main checkout facility and to add your tickets to any other purchases you are making on our shop.
+We have have an integrated facility to book your ticket at the top of this page, using the yellow ‘Buy Now’ button.
 You can pay either with your PayPal account or using a credit or debit card.
 If you have any problems at all, or are not sure about anything you can email us for assistance.
 We can also send a PayPal request for your tickets if that works better for you.
 We’re on hand and happy to provide whatever assistance we can.

 Each Crop Circle Explorers Course is £150.00 each

 - All 4 x 2-hour online sessions – a total of 8 hours over 4 weeks

 - Preparing to Draw PDF – by Karen Alexander

 - Working with Manadalas PDF – by Geoff Fitzpatrick